Renting private property

 Guidance for renting a private property

 Before you consider renting privately, it would be beneficial to carry out some thorough research on what this entails.
-The 'How to rent checklist' produced by the Government will assist with up to date information and guidance.
+The following guidelines are produced by the Government will assist with up to date information and guidance:

 First of all you need to decide what type of property you need and where it should be.
 Think about things like the type of property (bedsit, flat or house), what floor (e.g. ground floor, first floor etc.), what areas of Nuneaton or Bedworth you want to live in and how much you can afford to pay in rent.